elvyna/udacity-aws-mle-nanodegree/project05-capstone/proposal/capstone-proposal.md

 To solve this problem, I plan to start with some exploratory analysis to ensure I fully understand the relationships within the data.
 Then, I will continue with data cleaning and preprocessing, especially to handle missing values and/or imbalanced class distribution.
 Based on the previous analysis results, I will extract the relevant features and proceed into the model training.
 As mentioned before, we aim to predict the `order` column - in other words, it will be a supervised machine learning problem.
 I will not restrict myself to any specific algorithms, but as a start, I will start with a simpler model, e.g., logistic regressions, before proceeding to more complex models.

+The success of this project is defined based on two major outputs:
+- Insights of the relationships found within the data, e.g., what are the key differentiators between checked-out and abandoned cart.
+These insights will be useful for product managers of e-commerce platforms to better inform their decisions.
+- Performance of the predictive model.
+As also discussed in the next two sections, we will measure the model performance based on its accuracy and F1 score.
+We aim to achieve at least 70% prediction accuracy, which is better than using a naive prediction solely based on the class distribution.

 ## Benchmark Model

 The provided dataset contains 67% of confirmed orders.
 As a simple benchmark, we aim to train a model with higher prediction accuracy than this naive prediction.
 I could not find past research that use this dataset.
 However, as an additional benchmark, Sakar et al. achieved between 87% and 89% of prediction accuracy using multilayer perceptron, tree-based models, and support vector machine (SVM) [^5].
 The best F1 score they achieved was 0.58 using either random forest or multilayer perceptron.